 Current group members

 Postdoc – Dr. Rellie GoddardRellie specialises in rock deformation at the microscale and is interested in understanding the stress supported by lower-crustal and mantle rock.
 Her research to date has used a variety of rock-deformation apparatus, combined with electron backscatter diffraction, to understand the mechanisms by which rocks deform as well as how stress distributes between different phases in an aggregate.
 She received her B.Sc honours (2012–2015) and Research Masters (2015–2016) from Durham University and her PhD (2016-2021) from the University of Oxford, both in the UK.
 During her fist postdoc at Woods Hole Oceanographic Institution (2021–2022) she developed an interest in the microstructures and micromechanics of phase transitions, particularly the quartz-to-coesite transition.
-Rellie started as a Postdoctoral Research Fellow at UBC-O in 2023.
+Rellie started as a jointly appointed Postdoctoral Research Fellow at UBC-O and Lakehead University in 2023.
 Her project explores the deformation behaviour of common sulphide minerals and how such behaviour affects the concentration and distribution of rare earth elements.

 |